wp-plugins/wpsso/readme.txt

 == Description ==

 <blockquote>
-<p>HTML meta tags provide information about your content, not the sharing buttons. <strong>Make sure social websites present your content in the best possible way, no matter <em>how</em> your webpage is shared</strong> &mdash; from sharing buttons on the webpage, browser add-ons and extensions, or URLs pasted directly on social websites.</p>
+<p><strong>Make sure social websites present your content in the best possible way, no matter <em>how</em> your webpage is shared</strong> &mdash; from sharing buttons on the webpage, browser add-ons and extensions, or URLs pasted directly on social websites.
+HTML meta tags provide information about your content, not the sharing buttons.</p>
 </blockquote>

 <p>WordPress Social Sharing Optimization (WPSSO) <strong>provides the information search engines and social websites need</strong> to improve Google Search ranking and social engagement on Facebook, Google+, Twitter, LinkedIn, Pinterest, and many more.</p>